 Since increasing the level cap to 50, each level after 40 has certain requirements in addition to the mountains of exp required to level up each time around.
 This is relevant, we promise…

 To get from level 41 to level 42, one of your tasks is to evolve Eevee into all of its evolutions.
-There are seven currently available in Pokémon GO – and we don’t know whether the requirement will increase to eight evolutions should you reach this point after Sylveon is released.
+There are only seven sections to this challenge as Sylveon wasn’t available when Pokémon GO Beyond (level 50) was released, but we’ll let you know whether Sylveon counts as one of the evolutions as soon as we know.

 To complete the challenge, just follow the steps above to evolve Eevee seven times.
 Be warned: if you’ve already used the nicknaming trick on Jolteon, Vaporeon, and Flareon, it could take you a lot of tries to get all three evolutions as they are entirely random.
 But once you do, you’re well on your way to the big four-two.